 The Kluane is ripe for hikes and there is a number that can be easily accessed as day hikes from the Alaska Highway.
 If you’re not super confident in adventuring around bear county (Kluane has the highest bear density in the world) you can book a guide.

 Mount Logan Lodge offers several guided hikes from the property and can connect you with local guides in the area, like Kat and her dog Roxy who joined us for an afternoon.
 Since we only had an afternoon adjusted our hike to a half-day and went for a hike up to a rock glacier in a stunning valley.
+You can look at trails in the area on AllTrails.

 Day 8: Haines Junction to Whitehorse (154 km)